noborilab/DoubletFinder/README.md

+## This is a fork of the original DoubletFinder with BPCell compatibility!

 ~~ Announcement (11/24/21) ~~
 I'm now a postdoc at Stanford and my UCSF email will be decommissioned soon.
 I also only check my github repos about once per month, so please reach out directly at cmcginni@stanford[dot]edu if you run into any issues.